lindsaykerr/game-of-life-simulation/README.md

 `start_app.py` launches the GUI

 `terminal_sim.py` contains a very simple script to run the simulation on the command-line.
-Users will have to manual modify this script if they wish to alter the output parameters
+Users will have to manually modify this script if they wish to alter the output parameters